Photo Essay: Excavating the “Everyday Past” in Cambodia

 Map of the Angkor or Khmer Empire.

 Map of the Angkor or Khmer Empire on display at the Royal Palace in Phnom Penh.
-This image was not created using Generative AI.
 Photo Credit: Michael Gunther.
 Creative Commons Attribution-Share Alike 4.0 International

 Most archaeological work in Cambodia has focused on Angkor’s capital, but Pteah Cambodia, a project I co-direct with Miriam Stark of the University of Hawai’i in collaboration with Cambodia’s Ministry of Culture and Fine Arts, asks what life was like in provincial Angkor.
 To address this question, we are conducting excavations in the village of Baset in Battambang province, just across the Tonle Sap Lake from Angkor’s capital.
 Baset is home to a small sandstone temple (Prasat Baset) built in the early 11th century by the Angkorian King Suryavarman I. However, archaeological investigations suggest that people lived in this village for hundreds of years before the temple was built and continued to live there after the decline of Angkor in the 15th century.